magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Codec
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-Register_Expires_2:

+Register expires
+""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-Dial_Plan_2:

+Dial plan
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-NAT_Mapping_Enable_2_:

+NAT Mapping
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-NAT_Keep_Alive_Enable_2_:

+NAT keep alive
+""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-STUN_Enable:

-Active
-""""""
+Enable STUN
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-STUN_Test_Enable:

+STUN Test
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-Substitute_VIA_Addr:

+Substitute VIA Addr
+"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-STUN_Server:

+STUN Server
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.